mapaiva/matheuspaiva.com/content/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster.md

 When I suddenly had a click: Dude, this is a search problem!
 Each time I need a new cap, I need to go over all the keycaps randomly to find it and it is taking forever.
 To fix it, I just need a better form to organize the caps for searching.
 A better data structure.
 And for me, the clear choice was a **Hash Table**.

-A **Hash Table** is data structure where you a take a whole buch of items and store them grouped according to some sort of order.
-This way, if you have 100 items and 10 groups, instead of searching over the 100's to find an item, you find out which group this item belongs to, and narrow down dramatically the number of items we need to look up.
+A **Hash Table** is data structure where you a take a whole buch of items and store them grouped according to some order.
+This way, if you have 100 items and 10 groups, instead of searching over the 100's to find an item, you find out which group this item belongs to, and narrow down dramatically the number of items you need to look up.

 So that's exactly what I did.
 I divided the keycaps into 4 groups: **letters, numbers, function keys (F1, F2, and so on) and special keys (Enter, PgDown, Space bar, etc)** and ran the same algorithm with a slight change: